 This is a really great opportunity for expectant or new parents to build relationships and obtain support from their communities during the period of change faced by managing COVID-19.

 Staffordshire Maternity Voice Partnership offer additional online support:

 We know this is a challenging time for expectant mothers and new parents.
 Information and guidance is regularly changing and we will make every effort to keep women and families updated.
-Our priority is to provide safe maternity care and to support a positive birth experience for all during this time of change and service reconfiguration.
+Our priority is to provide safe maternity care and to support a positive birth experience for all during this time.

 Despite these changes we will still support you with the many choices available, positions for labour, aromatherapy, relaxation support using music during labour, pain relief options, mobilisation, infant feeding support etc. Please talk to your maternity teams if you require further information.